-Huda Beauty's Elevator Makeup Challenge Will Award One Lucky Person A $5,000 Scholarship
+Huda Kattan Started An Elevator Makeup Challenge & The Winner Receives A $5,000 Scholarship

 It's time for our feel-good beauty moment of the week!
 I'd like to think that by 2018, we've reached a point where the beauty community is scandal-free, totally inclusive, celebratory of differences and flaws, etc. However, that's not always the case.
 There are tons of good vibes in the beauty community, but it's also a space for major drama, which is why the feel-good moments should be cherished to balance out any bad.
 Huda Beauty's elevator makeup challenge, for example, is definitely one of the best beauty-related opportunities for good that I've come across in a while.

 Huda Kattan, founder of her namesake company Huda Beauty, recently ran into a bit of drama with the bakery-themed ad campaign for her Easy Bake Loose Setting Powder ($34, shophudabeauty.com).
 While the pics were cute, some beauty-lovers began to point out the similarities between Huda's campaign and the entirety of small indie brand Beauty Bakerie's packaging and marketing.
 However, Kattan's latest endeavor is a step in the right, drama-free direction, as she's giving her fans the opportunity to win big via a makeup-themed competition.

 Kattan took to her Instagram page to introduce her idea, dubbed the Elevator Makeup Challenge:

 The video features her own attempt at the Elevator Makeup Challenge, in which she completes a "full-glam" look — with false lashes — in the time it takes to travel just 38 floors!
 On her website and in the caption of the Instagram post, she details all the rules and rewards: